Table of Contents

 To-Do List Advanced Settings > Assign To-Do Items Settings

-If you have selected ‘Group’ or ‘Master’ View for your to-do list, you can configure the settings in this section and assign items to other users …
+If you have selected ‘Group’ or ‘Master’ View for your to-do list, you can configure the options in this area and assign items to other users …

 Assign To-Do Items to Users